Fort Wayne Philharmonic Board of Directors Names Brittany A. Hall as New President and CEO

 First Woman to Lead Will Assume New Role January 3, 2022

-The Fort Wayne Philharmonic Board of Directors voted today to appoint Brittany A. Hall as the Philharmonic’s new Managing Director.
+The Fort Wayne Philharmonic Board of Directors voted today to appoint Brittany A. Hall as the Philharmonic’s new President and CEO.

 Rising from Assistant Managing Director, Hall will become the first woman in Philharmonic’s history to serve in that role.
 She will begin her responsibilities on Jan.
 3, 2022.
 The appointment follows last month’s announcement that Managing Director James W. Palermo is leaving his post to lead a new, local nonprofit.

 As Assistant Managing Director, Hall worked collaboratively with the entire Philharmonic team to exceed revenue goals and strengthen internal operations and culture, all while leading through challenges created by the pandemic.
 Hall brings a deep commitment to relationship building and strong history of goal-oriented success to her new role.

 Hall came to the Philharmonic following transformative success during her previous leadership as Executive Director at Binghamton Philharmonic.
 During her 5-year tenure, she reduced the annual operating deficit gap, increased ticket sales, and implemented new partnerships with local arts organizations to elevate that orchestra’s visibility and relevance within the community.

 “The opportunity to strengthen the Fort Wayne Philharmonic into its next chapter is an honor,” said Hall, 35.
 “Our collaborative work will include engaging the Board in establishing goals and priorities for the organization through a strategic planning process that engages musicians, donors, patrons, community leaders and the administrative teams.